cschlick/greasewood/README.md

 would be redundant.
 Its value is at the layers WireGuard doesn't cover:

-- **Service identity by name.** WireGuard authenticates the *node* you reached, not that you reached the *right* node for a name — the `db.myfleet.internal`→address mapping lives outside its crypto.
+- **Service identity by name.** WireGuard authenticates the *node* you reached, not that you reached the *right* node.
+The `db.myfleet.internal`→address mapping lives outside its crypto.
 A cert with `SAN=db.myfleet.internal`, validated by the client, is what proves "this endpoint is authorized for that name."
 - **Process/tenant identity.** The mesh interface is host-global, so any